Regulations on children's television programming in the United States: Saturday morning blocks

 In the wake of the stricter regulations, the big three television networks retooled their Saturday morning lineups for the 1997–98 television season in order to include more core educational programming.

 ABC, which had recently been acquired by Disney, introduced One Saturday Morning for the 1997–98 season.
 It featured a mix of Disney animated series, educational interstitial segments (including a history-oriented segment starring comedian Robin Williams, reprising his role as the Genie from Aladdin), the educational series Science Court, and a flagship wraparound program (Disney's One Saturday Morning).
-ABC stated that four of the block's five hours would be branded as E/I programming.
+ABC stated that four of the block's five hours would be billed as E/I programming.
 One Saturday Morning quickly became the top Saturday morning block in terms of viewership, until competition from Fox Kids and Kids' WB began to erode its audience.

 CBS relaunched its Saturday morning block for the 1997–98 season as Think CBS Kids, with a focus on live-action educational series such as The New Ghostwriter Mysteries, The Weird Al Show (which only unwillingly, and with great difficulty, complied with the E/I mandate as a condition of being picked up), and Wheel 2000—a children's version of the game show Wheel of Fortune.
-For the 1998–99 season, the block was relaunched again as the CBS Kidshow; it featured animated adaptations of children's books from Canadian studio Nelvana, which were co-commissioned with Scottish Television.
+For the 1998–99 season, CBS relaunched the block once more as the CBS Kidshow; the block featured a slate of animated series from Canadian studio Nelvana, including adaptations of the children's book franchises Franklin and Dumb Bunnies.

-NBC had already abandoned cartoons as Saturday morning programming in 1992 with the introduction of TNBC, a block that featured live-action teen sitcoms.
+NBC had already abandoned cartoons as Saturday morning programming in 1992 with the introduction of TNBC, which was a block that featured live-action teen sitcoms.
 By 2001, TNBC's viewership had seen major declines in its core demographic, while the median age of its viewers was around 41.